-No actual living person is without flaws, we need to stop projecting our fairy tale fantasies on our partners, if we actually want to build genuine love relationships on the foundation of honesty, understanding and acceptance.
+No actual living person is without flaws, and so we need to stop projecting our fairy tale fantasies on our partners if we actually want to build genuine love relationships on the foundation of honesty, understanding and acceptance.

 In addition, love relationships aren’t all passionate sex and romantic walks on sandy beaches under the filled-with-stars night sky.
 They’re not forever-lasting, either.
 In fact, they’re usually quite ephemeral.
 So let’s not make promises of perfect and eternal love.
 Let’s be honest to one another, and keep our love real.
 I know, this is not the stuff movies and books are made of, but the reality nonetheless, and we better accept it before we’re slapped by it hard in the face.

 Love relationships can’t be perfect, but they can still be amazingly beautiful.
 So let’s make the most of them, by celebrating what we do have, instead of worrying about what we don’t.

 Every week I send out a free newsletter with empowering tips and ideas for over 30,000 readers.
 Enter your email below to get them delivered right to your inbox.
 Your information is protected and I never spam.